jestann/blocipedia/README.md

 _Collab is a collaboration app on Rails._

 Users can create free public and paid private collaboration spaces.
-Collab employes Devise and Pundit to implement differentiated collaborator permissions.
-It accepts payment for premium membership via Stripe.
-All collaboration spaces offer markdown rendering.
+Employes Devise and Pundit to implement differentiated collaborator permissions.
+Accepts payment for premium membership via Stripe.
+All spaces offer markdown rendering.

 #### Build Frameworks